 When you are able to forgive people for what they’ve done, come back into a state of love, of non-judgment, of processing and accepting what has happened – not saying that it’s good!, just accepting what happened – and stop going back to the past all the time in your thoughts and feelings, but instead moving forward from a place of healing and recovering into being healed and able to live your life again, that is the whole purpose of forgiveness.

 Forgiveness sets you free again, it releases you from the burden of the past.
 Whatever that past maybe, whether it’s your personal past, or a collective past like a war experience.

 That is why we say that you have to go to a place inside yourself where you can find forgiveness.
 For everyone, and for everything they ever did.
 In our next message we will speak about how to do this.

 We love you so much, dear human, and we are happy for the opportunity we get to show you the different directions you can choose for your life.

 You are a powerful creator, and all that we say to you, are the words you drew to you.
 You are the one channeling these words, you are the one knowing that all we say comes from within you.
 Because we are you and you are us.
 We love you, we love you, we love you.

-We are the Collective Consciousness of All that Is, and with that we are complete.
+We are The Wisdom, and with that we are complete.